teambit/docs/docs/compositions/overview.md

 They provide insight into the component's look and behavior in various likely usages.
 They help component maintainers to deliver components that are "true to their promise" and behave as expected when consumed by other web projects.

 Compositions play an important role in authoring and testing _independent_ components as they render component instances in "controlled environments", isolated and un-affected by the rest of their authoring workspace, or by any other code that was not purposefully included.

 Moreover, compositions are a way to demonstrate a component for other developers looking to use it, and non-developers, such as designers and product managers, looking to inspect it.

 ## Viewing compositions

-To explore compositions in your **Workspace UI**, start the local development server for your workspace (`bbit start`), browse to a specific component and select the compositions tab.
+To explore compositions in your **Workspace UI**, start the local development server for your workspace (`bit start`), browse to a specific component and select the compositions tab.
 There, you will see the full list of compositions available for that component,along with additional component meta-data.